 Oil strike in Norway shuts Shell field as escalation looms

-[OSLO] A strike curtailed oil production off Norway for the first time in six years as Royal Dutch Shell Plc shut a North Sea field and workers threatened to escalate labour action at the weekend.
+A STRIKE curtailed oil production off Norway for the first time in six years as Royal Dutch Shell plc shut a North Sea field and workers threatened to escalate labour action at the weekend.

 Shell was forced to shut down its Knarr field, which produced about 23,000 barrels a day of oil and 3,500 barrels of natural-gas liquids a day in April, according to the latest available public figures.
 An escalation of the conflict would probably lead to other outages, according to the group representing employers.